sh1nu11bi/sifter/README.md

 <br>
 Gathered info is saved to the results folder, these output files can be easily parsed over to <a href="https://github.com/s1l3nt78/TigerShark">TigerShark</a> in order to be utilised within your campaign.
 Or compiled for a final report to wrap up a penetration test.
 <br>
+# Coming in Version 6
+   Phasing out tools that use python2 and replacing them with suitable python3 replacements.
 <br>
 <a href="https://www.youtube.com/watch?v=YU-LYLjyO6c&t=8s">Setup Video</a>
 <br>